Nafta7/bandhound/README.md

 Assuming that Node.js is already installed, do the following to download the project:

 ```
+1) Clone the repository:
 git clone git://github.com/Nafta7/bandhound.git
 cd bandhound
 ```
-Install the dependencies:
+2) Install the dependencies:
 ```
 npm install
 ```
-Build with gulp:
+3) Build with gulp:
 ```
-gulp build
+gulp serve
 ```